JEC1100/CV/James Condon.md

 | **[RPSChallenge](https://github.com/JEC1100/rock_paper_scissors)**| A web app that lets you sign in and play Rock Paper Scissors with a virtual opponent | 1 day | Ruby, RSpec, Rubocop |
 ## Education

-### Codebar(Sept '21  - present)
+### Codebar(Sept 2021  - present)
-Focusing on
 * Currently being instructed on different topics, including AWS deployment.
-* Instruction leads to my volunteer coaching disadvantaged code newcomers.
+* Following a training period, I will coach disadvantaged newcomers to code.

-### Makers academy (May '21 - current)
+### Makers academy (May 2021 - current)
 A developmental bootcamp, focusing on
 - Agile methodologies
 - OOP
 - Team & pair programming
 - TDD & BDD

-### Self Teaching Ruby Programming (Jan '21  - May '21)
+### Self-Teaching Ruby Programming & Other Languages (2020 - present)
 Focusing on
 * OOP, Classes
-* Leetcode, Codecademy, Chris Pine's 'Learn Ruby', Uncle Bob's 'Clean Code.'
+* Leetcode, Codecademy, Chris Pine's 'Learn Ruby', Uncle Bob's 'Clean Code'

-### University of York St John (Sept '05 - Sept' 08)
+### University of York St John (Sept 2005 - Sept 2008)
 * Film Production, BA (1st)
 * Won prize for the most industrious student in a 110-strong year group.
-* Interned in bustling film production and development environments at Working Title Films and Big Talk.
+* Interned in bustling company environments at Working Title and Big Talk.
-* Studied in New England, Film Produciton, Shooting on 16mm Film.
+*  Studied Film Making, Shooting Film.
 Digital transfer for Editing on Avid.
-* Dissertation on Science Fiction and Evolution of Technology.
+*  Dissertation on Science Fiction and The Evolution of Technology on Film.

 ### University of Manchester
-* BSc Optometry
+* BSc Optometry (2:1)
-* 2:1
-* Modules in Neurophysiology, Further Maths, Philosophy, Human Perception
+* Modules in Neurophysiology, Physics, Further Maths, Philosophy, Human Perception
-* Dissertation on Holography.
+* Dissertation on Holography and The User Illusion.
 * Vice President of Optics Society.

 ## Experience